 To learn more about grading and how it helps drainage, read this article.

 Foundation Waterproofing Options

 While there are some temporary options which might keep the problem in check (crack injections, waterproof primer, or paint) serious issues will probably need to be resolved with a combination of leaking prevention measures and drainage solutions.
 The exterior excavation process will probably involve removing 6 to 8 feet of soil from around the foundation down to the footer.
-This will allow drain systems to be installed at the lowest level of your foundation.
+The drainage systems can then be installed at the lowest level of your foundation.
 While this is an expensive process, it is permanent and requires virtually no maintenance.
 This deals with water before it enters the basement.

 Interior Basement Excavation For Drainage

-If you become aware of drainage issues, make sure to act quickly and get a thorough drainage system installed.
+Act quickly and get a foundation drainage system installed if you see water forming around the foundation.
 The quicker you take care of the problem, the quicker you can.
 A neglected foundation can render your home unsafe, causing you to lose your investment completely.
 New England Enterprises specializes in creating secure foundations for construction, as well as preserving nearby plants and shrubs to replace once the repair is complete.